giulianopiovezan/ifood-frontend-test/README.md

 ## 🚀 Features

-The application consist of a sigle page, that have a list of playlists, having options to filter and paginate too.
+The application consist of a single page, that have a list of playlists, having options to filter and paginate too.

 In the list you can see playlist's cover, name, and a short description.
 You also have option to open in spotify, or see playlist's music, where there are some details, like album cover, artists, music's name and duration.
 You can play a preview of a music too in the app.